About us

 PROGRAMS cover a wide range of subjects including birds, wildlife, plants, and environmental issues.

-ANNOUNCEMENTS of meetings and field trips are publicized on the web site and in the Iosco County News Herald, Oscoda Press, and Alcona County Review the week prior to the event.
-Cancellations due to bad weather are announced on WKJC FM the morning of the event and by email to members on record.
+ANNOUNCEMENTS of meetings and field trips are usually publicized on this web site and in the Iosco County News Herald, Oscoda Press, and Alcona County Review the week prior to the event.
+Cancellations due to bad weather are usually announced on WKJC FM the morning of the event and by email to members on record.

 MEMBERSHIP is open to all persons who are interested in wildlife and our environment.